WurstCommander/Win10AppRemove/README.md

 At first, I would suggest that you deinstall all apps which you don't need via the start menu.
 Hover over the icon in the start menu, right click and choose "deinstall".

+1. Copy the script onto your hard drive, into a directory you will not forget two seconds after you copied the file :-)

-1. Edit the Powershell-Script and comment out the apps which you don't want to remove.
+2. Edit the Powershell-Script and comment out the apps which you don't want to remove.
    Just put # before the line with the command like:
    #get-appxpackage -allusers *alarms* | remove-appxpackage

    All apps without the comment character are removed.

-2. Start Windows Power Shell with admin rights (right click and "run as administrator") and start the script.
+3. Start Windows Power Shell with admin rights (right click and "run as administrator") and start the script.

 ### List of apps which are currently supported: ###